 When you’re utterly obsessed with something, it can be difficult to appreciate that not everyone feels the same way.
 This is equally true for your marketing dashboard.
 You might be ecstatic that your last post scored hundreds of likes, but that might not mean much to your executive board.

 What they really want to know is, what do those likes mean in terms of money in the bank?
 In other words, what is the true value of your marketing efforts?
-But when there’s so much information on your dashboard, and all of it seems important, how do you choose what to report?
+But when there’s so much information on your dashboard, and all of it seems important, how do you choose what to report on?

 To help make sure you report on what counts, here are 5 marketing reporting best practices.
 Learn it, live it, love it.

 1. Know your audience

-A report that is just for you and your team is going to cover a lot more nuances than a report that you are going to present to your executive team.
+A report that is just for you and your team is going to cover a lot more nuances than a report that you’re presenting to your executive team.
 The first marketing reporting question to ask yourself, therefore, is, “Who is this report for?”

-If it’s for your own purposes, you’ll want to delve deeply into every tool you’re using at least weekly, if not daily, to assess their effectiveness and be able to inform your future decisions.
+If it’s for your own purposes, you’ll want to delve deeply into every tool you’re using at least weekly, if not daily, to assess their effectiveness and inform your future decisions.
 You might want to know, for example, how many times your blog post was shared on Twitter, or what your email open rates were like (though the metrics that are considered important will differ from business to business).

 This type of information, however, will be too granular for executives, who really just want to see the big picture.

 2. Work backwards

-When assembling your report, it can be helpful to start with your company’s objectives and work backwards from there to ensure you’re covering all the key metrics that really show the value you’re contributing to the organisation in your report.
+When assembling your report, it can be helpful to start with your company’s objectives and work backwards from there to ensure you’re covering all the key metrics that really show the value you’re contributing to the organisation.

 How many new customers are required to meet the monthly revenue target?
 In order to reach that number of conversions, how many marketing-qualified leads (MQLs) need to be generated?
 And so on …